 - Health and appearance – Bonding to enamel instead of dentin provides a seal that keeps bacteria out and prevents microleakage.
 When bacteria can leak in and affect the dentin, it will cause the veneers to look dark, and infection can occur.

 Look for an advanced—preferably accredited—cosmetic dentist to place your veneers.
 Your dentist will ensure that if preparation is needed, it will be minimal.

 Will You Experience Sensitivity?

-If your teeth are healthy and you received no-prep or conservatively prepared veneers, you probably won’t feel any sensitivity after your veneers are placed.
-Patients you receive more aggressive preparation might temporarily experience mild sensitivity to heat or cold that lasts a few days up to a few weeks.
+If your teeth are healthy and you receive no-prep or conservatively prepared veneers, you probably won’t feel any sensitivity after your veneers are placed.
+Patients who receive more aggressive preparation might temporarily experience mild sensitivity to heat or cold that lasts a few days up to a few weeks.

 The dentist you select impacts the extent of preparation of your teeth, sensitivity issues, as well as aesthetics.
 We recommend that you find a dentist with advanced training in aesthetic dentistry.
 Look for a nearby accredited cosmetic dentist.